boyang9602/FeatureExtractor/Readme.md

 # FeatureExtractor

 Extract code features from source code files.
 Need to specify data root path for main. data sturcture please refer to [RefactoringDetector](https://github.com/boyang9602/RefactoringDetector)
-In the RefInfoHandler's instance, you can get the source class content, which is the whole class's content in String.
-Dependency management uses maven

 [data](./data)
 Here is a simple example: